Mining Large Independent Sets on Massive Graphs: Preliminaries

-ARW extends the concept of swap to $(j, k)$-swap (i.e., removing $j$ vertices from the current solution and inserting $k$ vertices).
-One iteration of ARW consists of one perturbation and one local search step (Algorithm \ref{alg1}).
-In the perturbation step, ARW randomly selects vertices that have been out of the solution for the longest time, inserts the vertices into the current solution (line 1), and removes their neighbors from the current solution (line 2).
-In most cases, only one vertex is forced into the current solution, but in small probability cases, multiple vertices are forced into the current solution (the number of forced vertices is $i + 1$ with probability $1/2^i$).
-In $O(|E|)$-time, ARW can find a (1,2)-swap or prove that a (1,2)-swap does not exist, where $E$ is the edge set.
-In the local search phase, ARW uses (1,2)-swaps to improve the current solution (line 3).
+ARW extends the concept of swap to a \((j, k)\)-swap, which involves removing \(j\) vertices from the current solution and adding \(k\) vertices.
+One iteration of ARW consists of one perturbation and one local search step.
+In the perturbation step, ARW randomly selects vertices that have been out of the solution for the longest time, adds the vertices to the current solution, and removes their neighbors from the current solution.
+In most cases, only one vertex is forced into the current solution.
+However, in infrequent scenarios, multiple vertices may also be incorporated into the solution, where the number of forced vertices is $i + 1$ with probability $1/2^i$.
+In $O(|E|)$-time, ARW can find a (1,2)-swap or prove that a (1,2)-swap does not exist, where $E$ is the edge set of the input graph.
+ARW uses (1,2)-swaps in the local search phase to improve the current solution.

-\textbf{Problem Statement.} Designing efficient heuristic algorithms to find a high-quality independent set of a graph.